 In 1884 Baron Ferdinand von Miller, a wealthy Munich artisan & entrepreneur buys and restores Karneid.
 Today it is owned by his descendants and is one of the last intact, privately owned medieval fortresses in South Tirol.
 The castle continues plays an important role in the life of the local community and since 2015 is also available in the summer months for private hire as a base for activity holidays in the surrounding Dolomites.

-In the mid 12th century the lords of Tirol Castle near Meran begin to rise to prominence through a series of clever marriages, alliances and occasional acts of skullduggery.
+In the mid 12th century the lords of Tirol Castle near Meran began to rise to prominence through a series of clever marriages, alliances and occasional acts of skullduggery.
 Despite nominally still being vassals of the Prince Bishops of Brixen & Trent, they became increasingly powerful and by the beginning of the 14th century they became Counts of the Imperial Estate of Tirol and briefly Kings of Bohemia.
 They lost the Bohemian crown almost immediately and after a series of unfortunate family fatalities also ran out of heirs so ceded the territory of Tirol to the Habsburgs in 1363.
 Because of its strategic position straddling the Alps, the County of Tirol changed hands numerous times over the next 800 years but the name stuck.
-After 1000 years of germanic rule at the end of World War 1 ancient Tirol was split between the Austrian state of Tirol in the north and the Italian autonomous region of Süd Tirol/Alto Adige in the south.

-South Tyrol is today a highly diverse, peaceful Italian province at the heart of Europe.
+After 1000 years of Germanic rule, at the end of the First World War ancient Tirol was split between the Austrian federal state of Tirol in the north and the province of Süd Tirol in the Italian autonomous region of Trentino/Alto Adige in the south.
+Today South Tyrol is a highly diverse, peaceful Italian province at the heart of Europe.
 It is blessed with spectacular scenery, an excellent climate, a thriving economy and consistently ranks as one of the wealthiest and happiest regions in Europe.